SmartBear/docker-soapui-testrunner/SECURITY.md

 ## Supported versions

-This is the list of versions of `docker-soapui-testrunner` which are currently being supported with security updates.
+This is the list of versions of `ready-api-soapui-testrunner` which are currently being supported with security updates.

 | Version  | Supported          | Notes                  |